 Decides to become a priest and to enter the Jesuit order, beginning his studies at the Jesuit novitiate at Manresa House, Roehampton, London (in preparation for which he abandons the writing of poetry).

-Begins three years of Jesuit philosophy studies at St. Mary’s Hall, Stonyhurst, Lancashire.
+Begins three years of Jesuit philosophy studies at Mount St. Mary’s College, Stonyhurst, Lancashire.
 During these studies he encounters and is much influenced by the ideas of the medieval Franciscan philosopher Duns Scotus (cf. haecceitas and inscape in terminology listing).

-Back at Manresa House he spends a year teaching rhetoric to sixth-form students.
+Back at Manresa House he spends a year teaching rhetoric to young Jesuits.

 Undertakes his final Jesuit studies leading to ordination at St. Beuno’s College in northern Wales.
 These three years are perhaps the happiest of his life: he loves the landscape, the people, the opportunities.
 By December of 1875 he begins “The Wreck of the Deutschland,” resuming his poetry-writing with a new, highly original voice: see God’s Grandeur, The Starlight Night, “As kingfishers catch fire, dragonflies draw flame,” Spring, The Sea and the Skylark, The Windhover, Pied Beauty, The Caged Skylark, Hurrahing in Harvest.
 Ordained a priest in September 1877.